SamadAliAftab/Al_Quran_Sawt-Al-Sadaqat/README.md

 ##📄 License & Usage
 The media assets in this repository are maintained specifically for use within the Al-Quran: Sawt-Al-Sadaqat mobile application.

-Usage Terms: Audio recitations and related data are made available for non-commercial educational and religious use.

-Please refer to the LICENSE file for specific terms regarding asset redistribution.

 ##✉️ Support & Inquiries
 For questions regarding these assets or integration issues with the mobile app, please open an issue in this repository or contact the maintainer directly.